aps831/workstation/README.md

 After migrating files and folders as per the instructions in [migration](MIGRATION.md), the restore, core and backup playbooks should be run.
 The following steps are then required:

--   logout and back in again to pick up group membership defined the Docker and Virtualbox roles;
+-   logout and back in again to pick up group membership defined in the Docker role;
 -   configure Timeshift (see below);
 -   configure printers (see below);
 -   configure Syncthing.